 Families can visit www.thinkuknow.co.uk/parents to access advice and support on how to keep children safe from sexual abuse, both online and off.
 Articles provide guidance on topics as diverse as: challenging harmful sexual attitudes and promoting positive behaviours; helping a child with autism negotiate life online; supporting a child who has been sexually abused; and dealing with a range of online issues such as sending nude selfies and viewing pornography.
 Users will find films, downloadable guides and useful links to support organisations.

 The Brief is a monthly newsletter produced by Leeds City Council, Safer Leeds to support parents and carers to keep up with the complex and changing world of social media, smart phones and applications (apps).
-You can download the monthly Brief newsletter below, or from their website.
+You can download the Brief newsletter below.

 Keeping your child safe at Clubs and Sporting Events